 OCRA, in coordination with the Department of Natural Resources (DNR) will provide grants to communities to address damaged and failing dams and levees.
-These dams are owned by local units of government or not-for-profit organizations and have significant safety deficiencies and/or damage or failure in FEMA Disaster 1766.
+These dams are owned by local units of government or not-for-profit organizations and have significant safety deficiencies and/or damage or failure from storm events.
 The owners will typically consider these structures an asset that needs to be upgraded to a better condition or a nuisance that need to be decommissioned; both considerations are to protect the community safety and economic development.
-Eligible projects will have sustained damage in FEMA Disaster 1766 and/or be related to the long term recovery and restoration of that structure.
+Eligible projects will either have sustained damage in a disaster or be vital to the economic recovery of the area.
 Projects must meet the National Objective of either Urgent Need or LMI Area Benefit (51% low to moderate income persons).
 National Objective will be determined by the Office of Community and Rural Affairs.